Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 The companion Javascript library, BrowserViz.js, is also included in the package.
 The combination of library and base class provides the infrastructure necessary for any BrowserViz-style application.
-Tools derived from the `BrowserViz` class include [BrowserVizDemo](**TODO**) and [RCyjs](**TODO**).
-BrowserVizDemo is a minimal example of interactive plotting and selection of xy points using the popular d3.js library.
+The `BrowserVizDemo` and `RCyjs` packages build on the `BrowserViz` class and will be available in the `Bioconductor` 3.2 release. `BrowserVizDemo` is a minimal example of interactive plotting and selection of xy points using the popular d3.js library.
 The more full featured RCyjs provides interactive access to the full power of Cytoscape.js, a richly featured browser-based network visualization library.

 More details on the `BrowserViz` class and applications can be found in the [package vignette](http://www.bioconductor.org/packages/3.1/bioc/vignettes/BrowserViz/inst/doc/BrowserViz.pdf).